Skip to main content

 Native Data Connectors

-Data connector agents that integrate Hasura with various external data sources and services and are based on the native data connector specification.
-Native data connectors can be either official Hasura connectors, verified by Hasura or a non-verified connector.
-Learn more.
+They integrate Hasura with various external data sources and services based on the native data connector specification.

 Push-Down Capabilities